hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 `handlers` are meant for widget builders, to define spaces inner logic that cannot be overridden with an actor.
 You take it for granted in View because you don't see what the OS and all the huge amount of R/S code in the View module are doing for you.
 Spaces do not have any low-level backup.
 They're using handlers for that.

 [16:26:02](#p8PEH_ISiV65dUaBu8ZYJ9WkMr-GBZiHZvHxSLdJhX0) <hiiamboris (NOT THIS ONE)>:
-It's all in the docs btw Ì†ΩÌ∏â
+It's all in the docs btw üòâ
 <img src=https://i.gyazo.com/a02bebbeb73f5d70bfa366f8d798bdf0.png width=100></img>

 [16:26:07](#V9hAAT_bqmP0pZUc0QHW7XoIXutGFxLYsXWARCxbucg) <hiiamboris (NOT THIS ONE)>: